OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 Can be used to make a particle effect emitter at its location.
 Will follow the object if connected to it, or `objectIdToFollow` is filled with an object ID.

+- `Min Distance To Activate` distance to nearest player after which it will turn itself off, also helps with fps

 👻TODO: Document this better, its pretty useful.

 ## `weaponSpawnHotspot` <a name="weaponspawnhotspot"></a>